Alex-0024/Calculator-WIN32API-version-2/README.md

 - The window stores the sequence of mathematical operations, unlike windows calculator.
 - The program is implemented on Win32API.
 - The meaning of the calculation is to use an array in which even elements are intended to store numbers, and odd elements are for mathematical expressions.
-- The calculator takes into account the location where the program was closed and opens it using the old coordinates (file - posWnd.txt).
+- The calculator takes into account the location where the program was closed and opens it using the old coordinates and the color background (file - posWnd.txt).
 - The project has four files: main.c, resource.h, resource.rc and iconCalc.ico.
+- The progect made with help CodeBlocks.
 - The user can change the color background until using this app.
 - This version solves the problem of displaying real numbers depending on the number of digits after the decimal point.